repository-preservation/lcmap-spark/README.md

 Release branch versions correspond to the Mesos and Spark version which are in the image.

-Example, for Mesos 1.1.1 and Spark 2.1.0, the Mesos Cluster Dispatcher release branch is named ```releases/1.1.1-2.1.0```, and the Docker image is tagged ```1.1.1-2.1.0```.
+Example, for Mesos 1.1.1 and Spark 2.1.0, the Mesos-Spark release branch is named ```releases/1.1.1-2.1.0```, and the Docker image is tagged ```1.1.1-2.1.0```.

-## Configuring and Running the Mesos Cluster Dispatcher
+## Configuring and Running the MesosClusterDispatcher

 Entrypoint to be used:
 ```ENTRYPOINT ["sbin/dispatcher-entry-point.sh"]```